suryaravula1/Event-Storage-and-Retrieval-System-/README.md

 This is probably backbone of decoupling the incoming traffic and event processing/writing steps

 #### Object storage
-You can either deploy using S3 AWS service or deploy a stand-alone serve (using Minio - the docker-compose in infra using a minio image to store objects locally)
+You can either deploy using the AWS S3 service or deploy a stand-alone server (using MinIO - the docker-compose in infra uses a MinIO image to store objects locally)

 #### Lambda function (Serverless)

 If you have AWS credits you can probably deploy the code in directory "lambda" as a function which has to have access to the events objects in object storage.
-But, for playing around to know how system works, you can probably use lambda-runtime-environment (LRE). few ponints to note about the LRE
+But, for playing around to know how system works, you can probably use lambda-runtime-environment (LRE). few points to note about the LRE
 - only one invocation at a time
 - bit slower because its basically simulating the lambda runtime

 ## Identified limitations
-- there is always a cap to the parallel lambda invocations : (around 1000 lmabdas/region)
+- there is always a cap to the parallel lambda invocations: (around 1000 lambdas/region)
-- most of the time in lambdas are spent over makeing GET calls to S3 objects
+- most of the time in lambdas is spent making GET calls to S3 objects
-- improve storage methods : switch to Coulumnar based storage solutions for faster processing
+- improve storage methods: switch to Columnar based storage solutions for faster processing